Collections

 Collection Policy

 To pay additional charges equal to the cost of collection including agency fees, attorney's fees, and court costs if this or any other account held with the City is placed in the hands of any agency or attorney for collection or legal action because of default in payment of any amount due.
+Current collection rate of 18% is placed on the balance of the debt.
 The City may report information regarding payment history and account status to credit bureaus, any other purpose deemed necessary to provide and seek payment of services.

 • City services may be withheld or disconnected if prior indebtedness to the City for any services has not been paid in full.